vantage-sh/docs.vantage.sh/docs/connecting_temporal.md

     <div>
     <img alt="Setting up the Temporal service account with relevant permissions" width="100%" src="/img/temporal-service-account.png"/> </div>
   </details>
-1. Click **Create Service Account**.
-Once created, you will be prompted to create an API Key for the Service Account.
+7. Click **Create Service Account**.
+Once created, you will be prompted to create an API Key for the service account.

 #### Step 2: Create an API Key for the Service Account